BitcoinDesign/Guide/guide.md

 # The Bitcoin design guide

-**Bitcoin is a global payment protocol that anyone with Internet access can participate in and contribute to.
-However, because Bitcoin’s use cases are as vast as its user base, building Bitcoin applications can be complicated.**
+**bitcoin is a global payment protocol that anyone with Internet access can participate in and contribute to.
+However, because bitcoin’s use cases are as vast as its user base, building bitcoin applications can be complicated.**

 We designed this guide to help anyone navigate those complexities—regardless of where they live or work.
 We can’t imagine every possible use case, but we can help you build for them.

 {% include tip/tip.html %}

 This guide is a work in progress.
 We are currently adding information about the [Lightning Network]({{ '/guide/glossary/#lightning-network' | relative_url }}) on all relevant pages.

 You can track the progress on this [Github issue]({{ 'https://github.com/BitcoinDesign/Guide/issues/478' }}).